TAD-SSE-663/ParallelProgramming/README.md

-# ParallelProgrammingP2
+# ParallelProgramming
-This solution consists of a group of console applications used to demonstrate parallel programming techniques such Pthreads, MPI, and OpenMP.
+This directory consists of a group of console applications used to demonstrate parallel programming techniques such Pthreads, MPI, and OpenMP.

 # General Notes on Parallel Computing
 -We use multi-core ICs now because the limit of transistor size and heat dissipation is quickly being reached. <br />